 I have an SD Card (SanDisk Extreme, 60 mpbs, 64 GB, SDXC) that I have used for about two years on my computer.
 However, today it wouldn't show up in Finder but shows in Disk Utility.
 How can I fix if the SD card not showing up and get back all my pictures?
 I'm using MacBook Pro, 15-inch, Mid 2014.

 Follow the details below, and your SD/memory card issues will quickly become a thing of the past.
-Besides, before that, we are going to tell you how to recover data if your SD card is not showing up on Mac.
+Besides, we are going to tell you how to recover data if your SD card is not showing up on Mac.

 Why isn't my SD card showing up on my Mac?

 Normally, when you connecting an SD card to your Mac directly or via an external card reader, it should appear in Finder, on the desktop and in Disk Utility.
 However, in most of the cases, you don't see your SD card show up on Mac because you haven't setup your Mac to.

 What's more, there could actually be a number of other reasons for the SD card not showing up.
 A few possible candidates include:

 - Virus infection

 - Damage to the Mac card reader slot